Structure: Two Semesters

 Students should always consult with their Faculty Director prior to scheduling plans during "Free Time"

 While being based in London, FIU Honors students will be exploring the city, attending the theatre, and visiting the many museums in London.
-There will be visits to Tower of London, The British Museum, National Gallery of Art, National Portrait Gallery, Trafalgar Square, British Library, Westminster Abbey, Imperial War Museum, Shakespeare's Globe Theatre, St. Paul's Cathedral, and more.
-Additionally, there will be day trips to Chichester and Fishbourne Roman Palace, Canterbury, Hampton Court, and Cambridge.
+There will be visits to Tower of London, The British Museum, National Gallery, National Portrait Gallery, Trafalgar Square, British Library, Westminster Abbey, Imperial War Museum, Shakespeare's Globe Theatre, St. Paul's Cathedral, and more.
+Additionally, there will be day trips to Canterbury, Hampton Court, and Cambridge.

 Day 31: London

-Travel by train from Bath to London.
+Travel by train from Bristol to London.
 End of program

 Faculty Director